piozia98/piozia98/README.md

 ## Hi, I'm Piotr Ziaja 👋
+I am a Geospatial Technician and Junior Software Tester.

 <!--
 **piozia98/piozia98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.